miry/gilded-rose-kata/go/README.md

 $ make coverage
 ```

+# Packages

+Use standard libraries for testing, for easy setup, and skip create a packages for incapsulate code.
+Ideally services and modules should be extracted to `pkg` folder.

 # Linter

 Check that code is designed by Team practicies and save team on code review.